Ben Roethlisberger: Early life

 At Findlay High School in Findlay, Ohio, Roethlisberger was captain of the Trojans' football, basketball, and baseball teams.
 Roethlisberger did not play quarterback until his senior year, giving way to the coach's son, Ryan Hite.
 Instead, Roethlisberger played wide receiver.
 "I'm a nationally known knucklehead in many people's eyes," Hite conceded in a 2004 interview to the Toledo Blade but insisted his decision had not been an act of nepotism, or miscalculation.
 "We did a bunch of drills and my son throwing to Ben was a better combination," he said.

 Ken Roethlisberger, a former Georgia Tech quarterback, never publicly criticized Hite for playing Ryan ahead of his son Ben.
 He has stated, "It was a coach's call.
 You make good ones, you make bad ones.
 And I'm not even saying this was a bad one.
 We can say it was now, but how do we know for sure?"
-Ryan Hite went on to Denison University where, as a wide receiver, set numerous career and single-season records by the time he graduated from college.
+Ryan Hite went on to Denison University where, as a wide receiver, he set numerous career and single-season records by the time he graduated from college.

 College career

-2000–2001 seasons
+2000–2001

 Roethlisberger played college quarterback at Miami University in Oxford, Ohio.
 After arriving at Miami in 2000, he was redshirted his first season.
 In the 2001 season, he made his collegiate debut against Michigan, completing 18 of 35 passes for 193 yards and two touchdowns in the 31–13 loss.
 Against Akron, he broke the school single-game passing record with 399 passing yards, with 70 of those yards coming on a Hail Mary to Eddie Tillitz to win the game by a score of 30–27 as time expired.
 When Miami played Bowling Green, he had two touchdowns and 305 passing yards and broke the MAC freshman passing yardage record in the 24–21 victory.
 Against Hawaii, he broke school records for attempts, completions, and yardage, when he went 40 of 53 for 452 yards and three touchdowns in the 52–51 loss.
 He finished his first year with the Redhawks with 3,105 passing yards, 241 completions, and 25 touchdown completions while leading them to a 7–5 record.

-2002 season
+2002

 Roethlisberger's second season as the RedHawks starter was marked with a 7–5 record once again.
 He broke the MAC single-game record for passing yards in a 48–41 loss against Northern Illinois on October 12 when he threw for 525 yards and four touchdowns.
 He won the MAC East Special Teams Player of the Week for three punts that landed inside the 20 in the 27–13 victory over Toledo.
 He established the Miami single-season record with 3,238 passing yards and 271 completions in 2002.